Neuroscience: Clinical neuroscience

 Neurology, psychiatry, neurosurgery, psychosurgery, anesthesiology and pain medicine, neuropathology, neuroradiology, ophthalmology, otolaryngology, clinical neurophysiology, addiction medicine, and sleep medicine are some medical specialties that specifically address the diseases of the nervous system.
 These terms also refer to clinical disciplines involving diagnosis and treatment of these diseases.

 Neurology works with diseases of the central and peripheral nervous systems, such as amyotrophic lateral sclerosis (ALS) and stroke, and their medical treatment.
 Psychiatry focuses on affective, behavioral, cognitive, and perceptual disorders.
 Anesthesiology focuses on perception of pain, and pharmacologic alteration of consciousness.
 Neuropathology focuses upon the classification and underlying pathogenic mechanisms of central and peripheral nervous system and muscle diseases, with an emphasis on morphologic, microscopic, and chemically observable alterations.
 Neurosurgery and psychosurgery work primarily with surgical treatment of diseases of the central and peripheral nervous systems.

+Neuroscience underlies the development of various neurotherapy methods to treat diseases of the nervous system.

 Translational research

 Recently, the boundaries between various specialties have blurred, as they are all influenced by basic research in neuroscience.
 For example, brain imaging enables objective biological insight into mental illnesses, which can lead to faster diagnosis, more accurate prognosis, and improved monitoring of patient progress over time.

 Integrative neuroscience describes the effort to combine models and information from multiple levels of research to develop a coherent model of the nervous system.
 For example, brain imaging coupled with physiological numerical models and theories of fundamental mechanisms may shed light on psychiatric disorders.

-Another important area of translational research is brain–computer interfaces, or machines that are able to communicate and influence the brain.
-Brain–computer interfaces (BCIs) are currently being researched for their potential to repair neural systems and restore certain cognitive functions.
+Another important area of translational research is brain–computer interfaces (BCIs), or machines that are able to communicate and influence the brain.
+They are currently being researched for their potential to repair neural systems and restore certain cognitive functions.
 However, some ethical considerations have to be dealt with before they are accepted.